adobe/forms-modernizer/README.md

 ## Goal

 The goal of this project is to provide a framework for converting legacy AEM Forms to the current capabilities.
-The tool is designed to help AEM Forms developers upgrade their AEM Forms v1.0 to AEM Forms v2.0.
+The tool is designed to help AEM Forms developers upgrade their foundation based AEM Forms to core components based AEM Forms.
 It is flexible and customizable to fit the needs of different projects.
 Users should be able to run conversions with minimal necessary rewrite rules for their forms.

 ## Modules